Arkansas woman drowns in a flood after 911 dispatcher scolds her during her final minutes

 Stevens said water was pouring into her car.
 It would soon ruin her new phone.

-"Do you really care about your brand new phone?" asked the dispatcher, who happened to be working her final shift that morning.
+"Do you really care about your brand new phone?" the dispatcher asked.
 "You're over there crying for your life.
 Who cares about your phone?"

 Stevens said she didn't see the water on the road.
 She came up on it suddenly.
 The water was getting as high as her chest, she said.
 She could see people in the distance looking at her.
 They're probably laughing, she said.